The Adventures of the Little Prince (TV series)

 The Adventures of the Little Prince is an anime series based on the book by Antoine de Saint-Exupéry.
 Made by the animation studio Knack Productions, the series, originally titled The Prince of the Stars: Le Petit Prince (星の王子さま プチ・プランス, Hoshi no Ōjisama Puchi Puransu), aired in Japan on the TV Asahi network from July 1978 to March 1979.
-Dubbed into English, the series premiered in the United States in 1985 on Nickelodeon and was rerun through June 1, 1985 to December 29, 1989.
+Dubbed into English, the series premiered in the United States in 1982 on ABC eventually being rerun on Nickelodeon from June 1, 1985 to December 29, 1989.
 It was also broadcast on TVOntario throughout the 1980s beginning in 1985, a station that would later pick up the dub of the 2010 French adaptation.
 Yoshikazu Yasuhiko, of Mobile Suit Gundam fame, was involved in this series as a director.

-In total there were 26 episodes aired in English, with 39 episodes made for the original Japanese run.
-On July 17, 2017, it was announced that Discotek Media has picked up the North American license for the anime.
-In May and December of that same year, Discotek Media has uploaded a Japanese language with English subtitles of the first episode on Youtube, all 39 episodes of the Japanese language version with English subtitles on Crunchyroll.
+In total, there were 26 episodes aired in English, with 39 episodes made for the original Japanese run.
+Discotek Media picked up the North American license for the anime in 2017.
+In May and December of that same year, Discotek Media has uploaded a Japanese language (with English subtitles) of the first episode on YouTube, and all 39 episodes of the Japanese language version (with English subtitles) on Crunchyroll.

 According to The Anime Encyclopedia by Jonathan Clements and Helen McCarthy, only the first 35 episodes were actually aired on Japanese TV; the remaining four episodes remained unreleased until the series was reissued on video.